GloverDonovan/webdev-bootcamp/guide/index.rst

 This guide attempts to be generic enough to be useful to any webdev project, but some details (especially around software you need installed) may vary among projects.
-Any project you're contributing to should have documentation that explains these details in, uh, detail.
+Any project you're contributing to should have documentation that explains these details in, well, detail!

 Let's get started!